|Insight from the AITP CIO Round Table|

 Right Sourcing and Cloud Computing - Getting the Mix Right

 On September 15th, the AITP Atlanta Chapter hosted its fifth annual CIO Roundtable Dinner at the beautiful Crown Plaza Ravinia in Dunwoody, Ga., the chapter’s new meeting facilities.
 This year’s event provided valuable insights into the ways in which Atlanta’s information technology leaders are addressing major trends facing IT departments today.
 The CIO’s represented a broad cross section of Atlanta’s leading technology-focused organizations with perspectives for global, public sector, and smaller entrepreneurial IT shops as well.
 In this article, the CIO’s discuss their organizations’ use of right sourcing and cloud computing.
-Two upcoming articles will cover the “consumerization” of IT, and the security issues surrounding these initiatives, and what CIO’s consider in making hiring decisions is covered by another article.
+The “consumerization” of IT, and the security issues surrounding these initiatives, and what CIO’s consider in making hiring decisions is covered by another article.

 Each of the CIO’s present weighed in on the pros and cons of outsourcing and discussed strategies for achieving the right balance.
 Most agreed that, in the past several years since outsourcing began to change the IT business model, we have gained a better perspective on how to achieve the right mix of in-house resources and outsourcing.
 “I think many companies have run really far to the right as far as outsourcing,” said Dudley White, CIO for Equifax (TAS).
 “What you see now is a kind of correction as we bring back in house certain key activities and functions.”